 Main tripod: Gitzo Mountaineer GT1541, 4 section, 3 leg angles, carbon fibre; with Manfrotto 486RC2 quick release head.
 This is a slightly larger heavier tripod but it is more sturdy, higher and more versatile so it has become my preferred tripod.
 Head and legs weigh 1554g so it is still pretty light.
 The head is reasonably solid too.

 I also have a Gitzo GH1780QR quick release head but it was too fiddly to use in cold temperatures.
 The plate on the camera sticks on pushing into the slot and the locking spring mechanism failed to release on several occasions preventing the camera plate sliding into place.
 Very fiddly to use.
 Not recommended.
 Message to self, put it on eBay!

 Mountain camera case for 1 camera

 “This is carried on the front on a shoulder harness and has a built-in padded waist belt.
-It can carry 1 Mamiya 7 camera and lens with 1 extra lens inside the case, plus film and filters in a filter case, etc. I can also strap a further 2 lenses in cases to the outside.
+It can carry 1 Mamiya 7 camera and lens, plus film and filters.
+I can also strap a further lens in a case to the outside.
 It’s not as deep as the Specialist so is better for skiing and climbing steep slopes as it doesn’t bang against your knees.
 It has a waterproof cover too that covers the case except for the back panel.”